What are your aspirations for this feed?

 Why don’t we offer solutions to the problems and events cited in the stories?

-Our focus is narrow–we are a pass-through for personal stories of inequity and oppression within craft.
+Our focus is narrow–we are a pass-through for stories of personal harm, performative justice, bad policy, and institutional failures within craft.
 As a small team of artists working unpaid, we do not have the capacity to offer solutions at this time.
 We encourage the community to chime in and/or tag people who may be able to help in specific situations.

 We can do two things for submitters.
 We will put people in touch with our attorney if they need legal help, and we will facilitate communication between an offending institution and a submitter, if the submitter wishes.
 See our resources page for more information.